LaurenceGA/AdventOfCode2015/README.md

-# AdventOfCode2015
+# Advent of Code 2015
-A repository for the Advent of Code summer event 2015
+A repository for the [Advent of Code summer event 2015](http://adventofcode.com/)